 How do you light the Orion Cooker?

 Fill the ring up with charcoal.
 Fill the top part with charcoal as well.
 Soak both with lighter fluid.
 Let it soak in for a few minutes then light it.
-Once you light it, start your cook time.
+Once you light it, start your cooking time.

 How long does it take to cook a turkey on the Orion cooker?